brandonkal/inkjet/README.md

 ### Environment variable utilities

-Inside of each script's execution environment, `mask` injects a few environment variable helpers that might come in handy.
+Inside of each script's execution environment, `inkjet` injects a few environment variable helpers that might come in handy.

-**`$MASK`**
+**`$INKJET`**

-This is useful when [running mask within a script](#running-mask-from-within-a-script).
-This variable allows us to call `$MASK command` instead of `mask --maskfile <path> command` inside scripts so that they can be location-agnostic (not care where they are called from).
-This is especially handy for global maskfiles which you may call from anywhere.
+This is useful when [running inkjet within a script](#running-inkjet-from-within-a-script).
+This variable allows us to call `$INKJET command` instead of `inkjet --inkfile <path> command` inside scripts so that they can be location-agnostic (not care where they are called from).
+This is especially handy for global inkfiles which you may call from anywhere.

-**`$MASKFILE_DIR`**
+**`$INKJETFILE_DIR`**

-This variable is an absolute path to the maskfile's parent directory.
-Having the parent directory available allows us to load files relative to the maskfile itself which can be useful when you have commands that depend on other external files.
+This variable is an absolute path to the inkfile's parent directory.
+Having the parent directory available allows us to load files relative to the inkfile itself which can be useful when you have commands that depend on other external files.